mythril-forge/homebrew-classes/fighter/fighter-armor-training.md

 You can't take the same Armor Specialist option more than once, even if you later get to choose again.

 ### Unarmored
-While you are not wearing any armor, you gain an extra +3 to AC and Dexterity saving throws when you are in partial cover.
+While you are not wearing any armor, you gain an extra +3 to AC and Dexterity Saving Throws when you are in partial cover.

 ### Shield
 While you have a shield equipped, you can take a bonus action to gain +1 AC until the end of your next turn.